Important: The functionality described on this page is only available to customers who have Vault AI enabled on their Vault.

 Agent tools are a capability that provides your Large Language Model (LLM) additional information from your Vault to help it execute an agent action.
-When executed, agent tools operate as extensions of agent actions, allowing the action to interact with other areas of your Vault to provide relevant information to Veeva AI Chat users.
+When executed, agent tools operate as extensions of agent actions, allowing the action to interact with other areas of your Vault to provide relevant information to Vault AI Chat users.

 When assigning an agent tool to an agent action, you may include details on when and how to execute the tool in the agent action’s instructions.
 In addition, you can configure the agent action to always use an assigned agent tool, or let your LLM decide when to employ the agent action.
 The Description of the agent tool and Input parameters can also help your LLM to understand how to use the agent tool without explicit mention in the instructions.